 Part of the machine learning identifies what the customer has previously purchased (or is currently looking at) and offers further complementary items.

 For example, if you search for laptops, you may see additional products such as laptop bags, anti-virus software packs and accessories.

 This can help with common upsells, effectively boosting basket sizes and order values as well as making the process easier for customers (they don’t need to make a second purchase when they realise they need a laptop bag or mouse, for example).

 If you’re not already set up with Google Shopping, you will need to set this up prior to opting in to Shopping Actions.
 You will need two plaforms to do this:

 - Merchant Center: This is where your feed lives and is managed.
 Click here to get stared.
 The information provided here feeds into…

 - Shopping Campaigns: To run Shopping ads, you will need to create your ads in the AdWords platform.
 From here you can import the feed information, optimise the ads and campaigns and manage click costs and budgets.
-You will need to go to the AdWords set up page to begin.
+You will need to go to the Google Ads set up page to begin.